csheehan10/csheehan10.github.io/_pages/about.md

 You can contact me at conor dot sheehan at yale dot edu.

 ## Papers (_all authors alphabetical_)
+_Note: as is the norm in my field, all authors are listed alphabetically._
 - **On the Low-Temperature MCMC threshold: the cases of sparse tensor PCA, sparse regression, and a geometric rule**
   [arXiv:2408.00746](https://arxiv.org/abs/2408.00746)
   *Zongchen Chen, Conor Sheehan, and Ilias Zadik, 2024*